mdsalman031/CODTECH-Task1/README.md

 # Blog Application

 A full-stack blog application built using the MERN (MongoDB, Express, React, Node.js) stack.
-This application allows users to create, read, update, and delete blog posts, and it includes user authentication, a commenting system, and user profiles.
+This application allows users to create, read and update blog posts, and it includes user authentication, a commenting system, and user profiles.

 ## Features